 This section gives details of how to contact us to make a complaint about data privacy.
 It also shows you where to get in touch with the government regulator.

-In Jersey, please contact the Office of the Information Commissioner
+In Guernsey, please contact the Office of the Data Protection Authority

 |How to withdraw your consent